 Dr. Jack received the Peter F. Drucker Award for Non-Profit Innovation in 2013.
 He received the AHRQ “Patient Safety Investigator” award and was named one of AHRQ grantees “whose work has led to significant changes in health care policy and notably influenced research and practice.”
 He received the “Patient Care Award for Excellence in Patent Education Innovation”, the “Best Research Paper of the Year” award, and the Gabriel Smilkstein Award for career work in global health from the Society of Teachers of Family Medicine.
 HealthLeaders magazines selected him to its annual “People Who Make Healthcare Better” list, and his 2016 article in the Journal for Healthcare Quality was the Impact Article of the Year.
 He was one of Boston’s “Best Doctors” in each of 2010-2015.
 He was elected to the National Academy of Medicine in 2013.

-Dr. Jack has also been active in the worldwide development of family medicine.
-He is Director of the Lesotho Boston Health Alliance, a Kellogg Foundation funded program that aims to improve the quality of district health services in Lesotho.
-He is a founding member of the AAFP’s Center for International Initiatives.
+Dr. Jack is active in the worldwide development of family medicine.
+He is Director of the Lesotho Boston Health Alliance (LeBoHA) that aims to increase human resources in the health sector in Lesotho.
+Over 18 years LeBoHA initiated the first physician-training program in the country.
+He is a founding member of the AAFP’s Center for International Initiatives and received the Gabriel Smilkstein Award for global family medicine education.
 He spent a sabbatical year in Budapest, Hungary in 1995 where he received a special citation from the mayor of Budapest.
-He taught in Jordan, Pakistan and Saudi Arabia and has worked on development of family medicine in Lesotho, Albania, Jordan, Romania, and Vietnam.
+He taught in Jordan and Pakistan and worked to help develop family medicine in Albania, Jordan, Romania, and Vietnam.

 - University of Massachusetts Medical School, MD